Treating Hair Loss Through Korean Medicine: Pattern Differentiation and Why It Matters

 Kidney Jing depletion presents as diffuse thinning that progresses gradually over years, often beginning in the fourth decade, frequently accompanied by other kidney deficiency indicators: lower back weakness or aching, decreased sexual vitality, tinnitus, reduced stamina, and a sense that recovery from exertion takes longer than it once did.
 The hair loss itself is typically uniform rather than patterned — the overall density decreases rather than receding in a specific anatomical pattern.
 The remaining hair tends to be thinner in caliber than it was previously.

-Liver blood deficiency presents with hair loss that is often accompanied by visible blood deficiency signs: pale complexion, pale lips and nail beds, fatigue that is particularly pronounced in the afternoon, irregular or scanty menstrual flow in women, and a subjective sense of dryness — dry skin, dry eyes, dry hair and scalp.
+Liver blood deficiency presents with hair loss often accompanied by visible blood deficiency signs: pale complexion, pale lips and nail beds, fatigue that is particularly pronounced in the afternoon, irregular or scanty menstrual flow in women, and a subjective sense of dryness — dry skin, dry eyes, dry hair and scalp.
 The hair loss in this pattern tends to affect luster and texture as much as or more than density; the hair appears dull, breaks easily, and lacks the suppleness of healthy hair even where it remains present.

-Heat damaging Yin — sometimes called “deficiency heat” in the classical literature — presents with a different constellation: the hair loss is accompanied by signs of internal heat (heat sensations particularly in the afternoon or evening, night sweats, restless sleep, mild but persistent thirst, and a feeling of internal agitation without obvious external cause).
+Heat damaging Yin — sometimes called “deficiency heat” in the classical literature — presents with a different constellation: hair loss accompanied by signs of internal heat (heat sensations particularly in the afternoon or evening, night sweats, restless sleep, mild but persistent thirst, and a feeling of internal agitation without obvious external cause).
 Premature graying is particularly associated with this pattern.
 The tongue is typically red with little coating; the pulse is fine and rapid.
 This pattern is common in chronically overworked, high-achieving individuals who drive hard and rest inadequately over extended periods.

 The Follicle Cycle and Its Clinical Vulnerabilities

 Understanding how hair grows helps clarify why certain interventions work and others don’t.
 Each follicle cycles independently through three phases: anagen (active growth, lasting two to six years), catagen (brief transitional phase), and telogen (resting phase, lasting two to three months, after which the hair is shed and the cycle restarts).
-Approximately 85–90% of scalp follicles are in anagen at any time; the 10–15% in telogen account for the normal daily hair shed of 50–100 hairs.
+Approximately 85–90% of scalp follicles are in anagen at any time; the 10–15% in telogen account for the normal daily hair shed of roughly 50–100 hairs.

 Several factors can shift a disproportionate number of follicles into the telogen phase simultaneously — producing what is called telogen effluvium, a diffuse shedding that appears alarming but is often reversible when the triggering factor is addressed.
 Common triggers include severe physical stress (surgery, illness, significant blood loss), psychological stress sustained over two to four months, significant nutritional deficiency (particularly iron deficiency in women), post-partum hormonal changes, and thyroid dysfunction.
+Several of these — thyroid disease, iron-deficiency anemia, post-partum and other hormonal shifts — are specific medical conditions that benefit from conventional diagnosis and treatment, so identifying them is the first step rather than an afterthought.

 What Actually Works: Pattern-Matched Interventions

-For kidney Jing depletion, the classical approach involves tonifying formulas that support the kidney system — preparations based on rehmannia and related herbs that build the constitutional foundation from which hair growth is supported.
+For kidney Jing depletion, the classical approach involves tonifying formulas that support the kidney system — preparations based on rehmannia and related herbs intended to build the constitutional foundation from which hair growth is supported.
 These formulas work slowly; patients should expect a three-to-six-month treatment period before significant changes in density or growth rate are apparent.
 The endpoint is not just hair improvement but improvement in the broader constellation of kidney deficiency symptoms — energy, recovery capacity, and sexual vitality — with hair density following as the constitution strengthens.

 The Role of Scalp Circulation

 Regardless of constitutional pattern, follicle function depends on adequate local circulation.
 The scalp receives its blood supply from terminal branches of the carotid and vertebral arteries, and circulation to scalp follicles can be compromised by chronic neck tension, sedentary posture, and the vascular changes associated with metabolic syndrome.
-Improving scalp circulation through regular moderate exercise, scalp massage, and correction of the postural patterns that restrict cervical circulation is a useful adjunct to constitutional treatment in most patterns.
+Improving scalp circulation through regular moderate exercise, gentle scalp massage, and correction of the postural patterns that restrict cervical circulation is a reasonable adjunct to constitutional treatment in most patterns.

 This article reflects the clinical observations and teaching practice of Professor Seungho Baek, Professor of Korean Medicine at Dongguk University College of Korean Medicine, specializing in Pathology and Oncology.

-Posts created 103
+Posts created 222

 Related Posts